yarrabowmen/yarrabowmen.github.io/content/membership.md

 You can join Yarra Bowmen through the [Archery Australia Member Portal](https://account.archery.assemblesports.io/login).
 The cost of membership consists of the Archery Australia, Archery Victoria and Yarra Bowmen fees.
 Before you join, please note:

-* All new members or must be approved by the Club Committee.
-To this end, please contact us through our [Facebook page](https://www.facebook.com/YarraBowmenBulleen) or email us at yarrabw@gmail.com.
+* All new memberships must be approved by the Club Committee.
+To this end, please contact us through our [Facebook page](https://www.facebook.com/YarraBowmenBulleen) or email us at yarrabw@gmail.com to enqire about membership.

+* Requirements:
-* You must provide evidence of basic archery instruction, which can be a card/former membership of an archery club or a certificate of completion from an introductory archery course.
+* You must provide evidence of basic archery instruction, which can include; former AA membership, certificate of completion from an introductory archery course or similar.
-* We would also like you to come down on a Sunday morning to shoot along with us, so that you get to know us and we get to know you.
-We’re not being a pain – but we do have a duty of care to our members and yourself.
+* Shoot with us on a Sunday morning (weekly club shoot), so that you get to know us and we get to know you.
+This is to ensure knowledge of basic shoot rules as we have a duty of care to the public, our members and yourself.

+Current adult membership is $310/year, child and family options are available.
-If you are already a financial member of another archery club, you can join as an associate member.
-You do not need to use the Archery Australia Portal, just contact us via our [Facebook page](https://www.facebook.com/YarraBowmenBulleen).
+If you are already a financial member of another AA affiliated club, you can join as an associate member.
+In this case you do not need to use the AA Asemble portal, just contact us via our [Facebook page](https://www.facebook.com/YarraBowmenBulleen) or email us at yarrabw@gmail.com or speak to a club memeber on Sunday morning duriing our weekly club shoot.

 {{< figure
   src= "images/yarra_bowmen_4.jpg"